ceres-solver/ceres-solver/docs/source/derivatives.rst

 High Level Advice
 -----------------

-And for the impatient amongst you, here is some high level advice:
+For the impatient amongst you, here is some high level advice:

  1. Use :ref:`section-automatic_derivatives`.
  2. In some cases it maybe worth using